forxhunter/hexo-theme-space/README.md

 # Boardcast
 broadcast:
   enable: true
-  type: 2 # 1：custom，2：hitokoto api(https://hitokoto.cn/)
+  type: 1 # 1：custom，2：hitokoto api(https://hitokoto.cn/)
-  text: a clean and elegant theme, fast and responsive. # only work in custom mode
+  text: Happy Chinese New Year! # only work in custom mode

 # Article Setting
 # (Use this to excerpt if article is too long：<!--more-->)